Designing the way people shop, earn, and save.

 Through this exercise, there were obvious visual design improvements that we could make, but it also gave us ideas on how we can develop the app to make it the starting point of someone’s shopping journey and not just a place to track their BNPL payments.
 A cashback product was already in the works, which was a great segway to positioning ourselves as more than just a payments app.

-Feature deals and brands on the homepage, not just payments
+• Featured deals and brands on the homepage.

 With the marketplace as our starting point, we constantly tracked metrics and user behaviour to understand how people shop.
 It helped us shape the app and add features to the roadmap based on time, effort and impact.